Coal Mining and the Victorians

 5p = 1s

-- What does this list of expenses tell you about each family?
+- What do these lists of expenses tell you about each family?

-- What expenses do these mining families have that your family does not?
+- What sort of things do these mining families have that your family do not?

-- What do you notice about the cost for the house?
+- What do you notice about the cost of their housing?

 - Use the money converter at the National Archives website (see Related Links below) to work out how much the items bought by mining families would cost now.